TaylanUB/scheme-bytestructures/README.md

       (make-bytestructure-descriptor
         `(,bs:vector 5 ,uint8-v3)))

-The size of a descriptor, or rather, the size of the described structure, is asked via `bytestructure-descriptor-size`.
+The size of a descriptor is asked via `bytestructure-descriptor-size`.
 Some descriptors might have dynamic sizes though, in which case the procedure cannot be used on solely the descriptor; it must be given a bytevector, an offset indicating where the described structure starts in the bytevector, and then the descriptor.